Schenkee/TryHackMe-Guides/README.md

 # 🧠 TryHackMe Write-Ups by Schenkee

 > 🛡️ A curated collection of TryHackMe walkthroughs focusing on red teaming, web exploitation, and penetration testing fundamentals.
+Walkthroughs added as and when I progress through rooms that I find interesting and worthwhile to write up to provide guidance and demonstrated skills.

 ---